-The Council terminated the contracts of a number of employees in 2012/13, incurring liabilities of £183,000 (£204,000 in 2011/12).
+The Council terminated the contracts of eight employees in 2014/15, incurring liabilities of £139,000 (£18,000 in 2013/14).
 The number of exit packages and total cost per band are set out in Note 34.
 The payments relate to Officers employed throughout the Council who were made redundant as part of the Council's rationalisation of services.